Rangiriri (paddle steamer): Service, wreck, and restoration

-Along with the other steamers, the Rangiriri was sold to the Waikato Steam Navigation Company in 1870.
 She ran aground in 1889 and the engines were stripped for use in another steamer.
 The wreck was left on the east side of the river about 200 yards north of the Traffic Bridge, where it was used by local children as a swimming platform and became a minor local landmark.
 A committee was formed to raise the wreck in 1932, but came to nothing.
 In 1981 and 1982, the wreck was lifted from the riverbed and placed on the shore in Memorial Park.
 The wreck was left unprotected and suffered further degradation, rusting extensively.
 In 2004, Waikato Museum recommended that further restoration work be undertaken.

 After a campaign led by city councillor Peter Bos, this restoration work was undertaken between 2007 and 2010.
 The Rangiriri was restored, desilted, and the hull was repainted in order to protect it from rust.
 A protective shelter was built for the wreck at its new site in Memorial Park, near the old jetty.
 The process cost the City Council NZ$ 243,000, plus an additional $181,000 from the New Zealand Lottery Grants Board.
 Mighty River Power and Environment Waikato also provided support.
 The new location was officially opened on 7 March 2010.
 William Puke of Ngati Wairere threw peaches at the boat as part of a historical re-enactment.